3 Simple Steps

-Before anything else, check to see if the name you intend on registering is already taken or too similar to another.
+Before anything, check to see if the name you intend on registering is already taken or too similar to another.
 Head to the Bureau of Corps, Elections, and Commissions and conduct a Business Entity Search.
 For potential trademark issues, check the TESS System through the U.S. Patent Office.

 For more information regarding trade names and its governing restrictions and regulations, please reach out to the Secretary of State’s office.
 Next, head on over and grab your Certificate of Assumed/Fictitious Name.

-If you don’t have legal representation or a professional filing service, make sure you completely understand every word on the form before filling in any blanks.
+If you don’t have legal representation or are using a DBA filing service, make sure you completely understand every word on the form before filling in any blanks.
 Some basic information to have ready includes:

 Depending on your business’ structure, you might also be required to provide some additional information.
 Also, read the instructions then double and triple check everything before taking the next step.